Skip to content

 Single-line numeric input.
 Useful for entering quantities, prices, padding, margins, and other number-based configurations.

-In addition to the standard attributes, Number type settings have the following attribute:
+In addition to the standard attributes, Number type settings have the following attributes:

 AttributeDescriptionRequired